 A program running in an address space can reference all of the storage associated with that address space.
 In this section, a program's ability to reference all of the storage associated with an address space is called full address space addressability.
-A program running with full address space addressability can reference storage in any of the three states: eligible to be assigned to a subspace, or not eligible to be assigned to a subspace.
+A program running with full address space addressability can reference storage in any of the three states: eligible to be assigned to a subspace, assigned to a subspace, or not eligible to be assigned to a subspace.